nhtsai/notes/_posts/2021-05-02-atomic-habits.md

     * The rating is depending on your situation and your goals.
 "Good" refers to habits that have net positive outcomes and reinforce your desired identity.
 * The goal is to observe your thoughts and actions without any judgements to notice any nonconscious habits.
     * Then you can point it out and say out loud the action and its outcome.
-* Behavior change starts with awareness, recognition of habits, and acknoledgement of the cues that trigger them
+* Behavior change starts with awareness, recognition of habits, and acknowledgement of the cues that trigger them

 ## 5. The Best Way to Start a New Habit